Fukuoka: Sports

 Fukuoka is the home of the Fukuoka SoftBank Hawks, one of Japan's top professional baseball teams.
-Threatened with bankruptcy and forced by its creditors to restructure, former owner Daiei sold the Hawks to Softbank Group in 2004.
-After the sale to Softbank, the Hawks have become one of the most successful teams in NPB, winning 6 Japan Series title in 8 years.
+Threatened with bankruptcy and forced by its creditors to restructure, former owner Daiei sold the Hawks to Softbank Group during the 2004 NPB realignment.
+After the sale to Softbank, the Hawks have become one of the most successful teams in NPB, winning 6 Japan Series titles in 8 years across the 2010s.
 Their home stadium is the Mizuho PayPay Dome Fukuoka.

 Fukuoka is home to a professional football team, Avispa Fukuoka.